MicrosoftDocs/fabric-docs/docs/workload-development-kit/workload-environment.md

 * The workload Frontend (FE) offers a user interface for job creation, authoring, management, and execution.
 * User interactions via the FE initiates request to the BE, either directly or indirectly via the Fabric Backend (Fabric BE).

-For more detailed diagrams depicting the communication and authentication of the various components see the [BE Authentication and Security](Backend/README.md#authentication-and-security) and the [Authentication Overview](Authentication/overview.md#authentication-overview) diagrams.
+For more detailed diagrams depicting the communication and authentication of the various components see the [Backend authentication and authorization overview](./backend-authentication.md) and the [Authentication overview](./authentication-concept.md) diagrams.

 #### Frontend (FE)
 The frontend serves as the base of the user experience (UX) and behavior. operating within an iframe in the Fabric portal.
 And provides the Fabric partner with a specific user interface experience, including an item editor.
 The extension client SDK equips the necessary interfaces, APIs, and bootstrap functions to transform a regular web app into a Micro Frontend web app that operates seamlessly within the Fabric portal.